hackclub/hackclub/workshops/python_stock_viewer/README.md

 Everyone uses websites.
 Chances are, you're using a website right now.
 But how do websites get access to data that is constantly changing?
 The answer: HTTP requests.
 The [Requests](https://requests.readthedocs.io/en/master/) library in Python is an easy way to integrate your program with resources online.
 It provides a simple way to work with HTTP requests, which are a vital part of most large applications.

+In this workshop, we're going to use the Requests library to make a stock visualizer.

 ![DEMO](https://cloud-2v062st9k.vercel.app/screen-recording-online-video-cu.gif)